Kia Ora Koutou,

-Is about developing the sort of thinking skills that children need in the world today.
-They are using creative and critical ways of thinking to make sense of information, experiences and ideas.
+Thinking-Is about developing the sort of thinking skills that children need in the world today.
+They are using creative and critical ways of thinking to make sense of information, experiences, and ideas.

 Assessment of Students

 At this time of the year, students are being tested in literacy and numeracy to provide teachers, students, and parents with information on their progress and level of achievement.
-Our assessment benefits students through clarifying for them what they already know and what they still need to learn.
+Our assessment benefits students by clarifying for them what they already know and what they still need to learn.
 In this way, we aim to maintain their motivation and increase their confidence to become independent learners.
-Assessment is planned by teachers but they will also respond to student’s ability levels and adapt the teaching programme, the learning goals and the assessment as appropriate.
+Assessment is planned by teachers, but they will also respond to students’ ability levels and adapt the teaching programme, the learning goals, and the assessment as appropriate.
 The type of assessment used will depend on the learning experiences taking place, and the purpose for which the information is to be used.
-This could take an informal (for example, teacher observation, self or peer assessment) or formal (a set task or test such as Progress and Achievement tests) approach.
-Feedback to students on their achievement will often use a mixture of both formal and informal assessment information collected over a period of time, as this ensures that it is both valid and fair to the student.
-Assessment is on-going and is used to provide evidence of student progress.
-By gathering, analysing and using the information collected, we are able to provide effective learning programmes for our students.
+This could take an informal (for example, teacher observation, self, or peer assessment) or formal (a set task or test such as Progress and Achievement tests) approach.
+Feedback to students on their achievement will often use a mixture of both formal and informal assessment information collected over a period, as this ensures that it is both valid and fair to the student.
+Assessment is ongoing and is used to provide evidence of student progress.
+By gathering, analysing, and using the information collected, we can provide effective learning programmes for our students.

 Term 1 Theme: “Ourselves”

-This term our major curriculum health focus will look at how we can set personal goals, know strategies to meet challenges & plan for success!
-We will also be implementing a new programme called The Zones of Regulation.
-An information sheet about this programme will be handed out at the Parent Information Evening.
-This integrated unit will focus on all four Health and Physical Education curriculum strands.
+This term our major.
 We also have a social science focus planned, “ANZACs and Us”.
 We will look in-depth at the specific events that took place at Gallipoli and how it has affected the lives of New Zealanders in the past and today.

 Students will continue to revise and develop their knowledge of the features of different writing structures including narrative, report, argument, recount, and description.
 As part of our home school partnership, we strongly encourage you to look for opportunities for purposeful writing at home, as well as ensuring your child reads a wide range of fiction and nonfiction texts on a regular basis.

 This term our Numeracy Programme will continue to teach and revise Addition, Subtraction, Multiplication, Division and Proportions and Ratios knowledge and strategies.
-It is important that your child continues to practise their basic facts for homework, as speed and accuracy will support this programme at school.
+It is important that your child continues to practise their basic facts, as speed and accuracy will support this programme at school.
 This term our strand focuses are Statistical Investigations and Measurement.

 Children need to take responsibility for the care of their own property so we strongly encourage them to name their stationery.
-We would really appreciate it if you could endeavour to cover your child’s exercise books, as this strengthens the covers and helps to keep each book in good condition.
 Teachers are happy to collect the children’s extra pencils, glue sticks, etc. and store them away until your child requires them during the year.

-We consider each and every child to be an important part of our classrooms, so please don’t hesitate to contact your child’s teacher if you have any concerns or queries about anything in this newsletter or anything regarding your child.
-Again, welcome to 2020, and we look forward to working with you and your child throughout the year.
+We consider every child to be an important part of our classrooms, so please do not hesitate to contact your child’s teacher if you have any concerns or queries about anything in this newsletter or anything regarding your child.
+Again, welcome to 2022, and we look forward to working with you and your child throughout the year.